tbm00/Command64/README.md

 - `/cmd -d <tickDelay> <customCommand> [argument]` Run delayed custom command as Console w/ optional argument
 - `/cmd reward <rewardName> <player>` Add reward to a player's reward queue
 #### Permissions
-Each JoinCommandEntry, CustomCommandEntry, and ItemCommandEntry has configurable permission nodes (in `config.yml`) that must be fulfiled for a player to use the respective feature.
+Each JoinCommandEntry, CustomCommandEntry, and ItemCommandEntry has configurable permission nodes (in `config.yml`) that must be fulfilled for a player to use the respective feature.
 The only hardcoded permission nodes are:
 - `command64.help` Ability to display the command list *(Default: OP)*
 - `command64.enqueuerewards` Ability add rewards to a player's queue *(Default: OP)*
 - `command64.redeemrewards` Ability redeem queued rewards *(Default: everyone)*

 ## Default Config
 ```
-# Command64 v1.1.0-beta by @tbm00
+# Command64 v1.1.0 by @tbm00
 # https://github.com/tbm00/Command64/

 # By default, everything is disabled.